TeFka/3D_Model_Viewing_Software/README.md

 CMakeLists are included, using them will generate all relevant files and the software executalbe will be available in the 'application' folder</br>

 ***Software***</br>
-Allows VIewing and modifications of MOD and STl files.
+Allows VIewing and modifications of MOD and STL files.
 Application of filters is available as well as color and geometry modifications and more functions</br>

 ***Travis Build***</br>
 [![Build Status](https://travis-ci.com/TeFka/2020_GROUP_19.svg?token=atrfb9xdTGWV9e1aoA6s&branch=main)]